-The IMMP measures both material poverty – such as food, water, sanitation and clothing; and non-material poverty – such as relationships, voice, and time-use.
+The IMMP currently measures fourteen areas of life, identified through research with women and men living in poverty across different contexts.
+It measures both material poverty – such as food, water, sanitation and clothing; and non-material poverty – such as relationships, voice, and time-use.
 It also assesses education, health and work – not only in term so access but in terms of quality and outcomes.

 Dimensions of the IMMP

 Adequate food is essential to human survival and is a basic human right.
 Food insecurity has historically been assessed at the household level.
 This approach does not provide essential information about the experience of individuals within the household, and is based on the incorrect assumption that food is shared appropriately between all members.